Flat spectrum radio quasars and BL Lacs dominate the anisotropy of the unresolved gamma-ray background: Modeling blazar populations

 As a result of our fits, we obtain the GLFs and SEDs of FSRQs and BLLs.
 The 4FGL categorization of the blazars into the two classes is incomplete which leaves some degeneracy.
 We allow the fit to attribute the uncharacterized blazars either to BLLs or FSRQs.
 This is only possible because we fit both source classes at the same time.
 We note that this treatment leads to correlations of BLL parameters with FSRQ parameters and vice versa.
 These correlations are important to assess the uncertainty of the full blazar model correctly, as for example in Section~\ref{sec::DM} where blazars pose the background for our DM search.

 The results are summarized in Table~\ref{tab:GLFModel}, where we state the mean values and the 1$\sigma$ uncertainty derived from the marginalized posterior for each parameter.
 Results are provided for two setups: In the first setup, we only fit to the resolved point sources of the 4FGL catalog, while in the second setup we fit both the resolved sources and the APS data.
 The obtained parameter values of the two setups are compatible within their uncertainties.
+The GLF parameters of the FSRQ and BLL model are very well compatible with the parameters values of \cite{2012ApJ...751..108A} and \cite{Ajello:2013lka}, respectively.
+This means that the GLF of sources belonging to the fainter regime probed in this work closely follows from the one in the brighter end.
+We note that we use a slightly different definition of the LDDE than \cite{2012ApJ...751..108A} which leads to slightly different parameter values for $p_1^\ast$, $p_2^\ast$, and $z_c^\ast$.

 Figure \ref{fig::fitCp4FGL_best_fit_dNdS} shows the best-fit and uncertainties of \dnds\ from the combined fit of 4FGL+\cp \, in comparison to the \dnds\ extracted from the 4FGL catalog.
 The four different panels correspond to the different contributions to $\chi^2_\mr{4FGL}$.
 In more detail, the data points in the upper left panel show the \dnds\ of all sources from the 4FGL catalog (at $|b|>30$~deg).
 The sum of our models for BLLs and FSRQs is in agreement with those data.
 Because of the statistical technique we adopted (see above), it is expected to stay at the level or below those data points.
 The open white data point is below the flux threshold, so it is excluded from the analysis.
 The upper right panel shows the data points of the \dnds\ for all identified or associated blazars.
 The different colors show the \dnds\ in different redshift bins, while the black points are summed over all redshifts.
 Our model for the \dnds\ of BLLs plus FSRQs lies as expected at the level or above the data points.
 In both upper panels, the source count distribution is integrated over all photon spectral indices, from 1.0 to 3.5.
 Furthermore, the upper panels only show constraints from the 4FGL catalog on the sum of the BLL and FSRQ models.
 The two lower panels, instead, look at the individual models for FSRQs and BLLs.
 Furthermore, they focus on the \dnds\ for specific bins of the photon spectral index, corresponding to the peak of the distribution for each class.
 The lower left panel compares the \dnds\ BLLs in the $\Gamma$ bin from 1.9 to 2.1.
 Again the different colors correspond to different redshift bins and the black points contain the sum over all redshifts.
 Finally, the lower right panel is as the left panel but for FSRQs and a $\Gamma$ bin from 2.4 to 2.6.
 All in all, we see that our model matches the constraints from the 4FGL catalog very well.
 We show these plots only for the 4FGL+\cp\ fit but we note that they look very similar for the 4FGL-only fit.